emanrow/SPCS-Visualization/README.md

 For our implementation, we will primarily use the NOAA documentation as the authoritative source for zone parameters.

+## SPCS Zone Parameters Database

+This project includes a comprehensive JSON database (`src/math/spcsZoneParameters.json`) containing parameters for all 125 zones of the State Plane Coordinate System:

+### Database Features

+- **Complete Coverage**: Contains all 125 SPCS zones defined for NAD83 and selected NAD27 zones
+- **Official Parameters**: Based on NOAA NGS documentation (NOS NGS 13)
+- **Reference System**: All NAD83 projections are defined with respect to the Geodetic Reference System of 1980 (GRS 80) ellipsoid:
+  - Semi-major axis = 6,378,137 meters (exact)
+  - Inverse geometric flattening 1/f = 298.257222101 (derived)
+- **Data Format**:
+  - Coordinates stored in DDMMSS format (e.g., "85 50 W" for longitude)
+  - Scale factors stored as integer denominators for maximum precision
+  - False easting/northing values in meters or US survey feet
+- **Projection Types**:
+  - Transverse Mercator (TM)
+  - Lambert Conformal Conic (LCC)
+  - Oblique Mercator (OM) - used for Alaska Zone 1 only
+- **Organization**:
+  - Zones identified by FIPS codes
+  - Grouped by datum (NAD83 and NAD27)
+  - Includes metadata with source information

+### Access and Usage

+The database can be imported and used for:
+- Accurate coordinate transformations between geographic and SPCS grid coordinates
+- Visualization of projection surfaces (cylinders, cones)
+- Analysis of scale factors and distortion patterns across zones
+- Historical comparisons between NAD27 and NAD83 projections

 ## Tech Stack

 - Frontend: